MeysamKarimi/MG-ACO/README.md

 # Ant-Colony Optimization (ACO) for model generation
 This repository contains the prototype tool supporting the work in [1] that applies ACO for model generation with the aim of model transformation testing.
-It also contains the results of the experiments, with the corresponding files.
+It also contains the results of the experiments (mutation analysis and performance evaluation), with the corresponding files.

 ## Prototype tool